-- The support of the Government of Canada through the Atlantic Salmon Endowment Fund - The expertise and commitment of our volunteer Board of Directors, our members, and our advisory committee members - Our non-profit charitable status - Our mandate to improve salmon conservation - Our model of partnership and inclusiveness - Our structure and associated network of volunteers throughout our five provincial jurisdictions - Our goals-based approach to strategic planning and management - Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - Our transparency and accountability. - Our low administrative overhead - Our 2009 Audit and Evaluation Strategy that: - Aligns terminology with federal government departments - Reflects result-based goal statements - Is based on a program Logic Model that documents the flow of resources, activities and results - Provides more precise performance measurement and reporting - Enables internal monitoring and evaluation
+- The support of the Government of Canada through the Atlantic Salmon Endowment Fund. - The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members. - · Our non-profit, charitable status. - · Our mandate to improve salmon conservation. - · Our model of partnership and our inclusiveness. - · Our structure and associated network of volunteers throughout our five provincial jurisdictions. - · Our goals-based approach to strategic planning. - · Our performance management approach to project implementation. - Our core ASCF Program and well-defined procedures for project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - · Our transparency and accountability. - · Our low administrative overhead.

+- Our October 2010 Audit and Evaluation Strategy (Appendix II) that: - Aligns terminology with federal government departments - · Reflects result-based goal statements. - Is based on a program Logic Model that documents the flow of resources, activities and results. - Provides more precise performance measurement and reporting. - Enables internal monitoring and evaluation.